Website Lane Electric Cooperative

-Lane Electric Cooperative has an opening for a Journeyman Lineman in the heart of the outdoors paradise that is the Willamette Valley!
-The position to be responsible for installing, repairing and maintaining overhead and underground electrical power lines and auxiliary equipment.
+Lane Electric Cooperative is seeking a Journeyman Lineman to join our crew.
+The Journey Lineman position is responsible for installing, repairing and maintaining overhead and underground electrical power lines and auxiliary equipment.

-h.
-Look for ways to improve and promote quality and that demonstrates accuracy and thoroughness.
+- Look for ways to improve and promote quality, and demonstrate accuracy and thoroughness.

 - Complies with all of the Cooperative’s safety rules and uses safe working practices and methods.